remijaoui/remijaoui.github.io/index copy.md

   * Given a finite collection of differential equations \\( (X_1,v_1), \ldots , (X_r,v_r) \\), can  \\((X,v)\\) be solved using only "classical functions" and solutions of \\( (X_1,v_1), \ldots , (X_r,v_r) \\) ?
 If it is possible, can it be achieved algorithmically?
    * Do the solutions of \\( (X,v) \\)  form large independent sets of  meromorphic functions or do they share many algebraic relations?

+The ``classical functions'' contains in particular
+To study these questions, an important picture is the following representation of the field of meromorphic \\( \mathcal M(U) \\) functions on an open set \\( U \subset \mathbb{C} \\)

+This picture should be understood as follows:
+* On the horizon stand all the meromorphic functions which are differentially transcendental over the field \\( \mathbb{C}(t) \\) of rational functions of one variable.
+Such functions play no role in the resolution of algebraic differential equations with coefficients in  \\( \mathbb{C}(t) \\).

+* At our feet is the class \\( \mathcal C_0 \\) of classical meromorphic functions: containing all the rational functions, the exponential and logarithms of such functions, more generally all the Liouvillian functions of one variable.
+Furthermore, this class is closed under various integration procedures such as solving a linear differential equation and post-composing with an Abelian function.

+The differential equations whose solutions live in the class \\( \mathcal C_0 \\)  are often analyzed by means of Kolchin's Galois theory.

+* A bit further is the class \\( \mathcal C_1 \\) obtained by adding to the class of meromorphic functions all the functions solutions of algebraic differential equation of order one: in particular, all Pfaffian functions live in the class  \\( \mathcal C_1 \\) .

+* The higher order classes   \\( \mathcal C_n \\) for n \geq 2 contain the solutions of higher order algebraic differential equations which are in particular not Pfaffian nor Liouvillian.

 ## Geometric stability theory